CraftRigs

 Who Should Buy the RTX 5070?

-The Power User Building a Multi-GPU Stack — You plan to stack 2–4 GPUs.
-Start with an RTX 5070 ($549) now, add another 5070 or a 5060 Ti in 3 months.
-By GPU stacking standards, that's cheap and gives you 70B+ capability by summer.
-See our multi-GPU setup guide for pairing strategies.
+The Power User Building a Multi-GPU Stack — You plan to stack 2 GPUs.
+Start with an RTX 5070 ($549) now, add a second later.
+That's 24GB combined VRAM, enabling 70B inference.
+See our multi-GPU inference guide for tensor-split setup.
 The 5070 is the right anchor card.

 The Mac User Switching to Linux — You have a Mac M4 32GB, local LLMs are decent but slow.
 An RTX 5070 build ($1,200 total) runs 27B models 3–4x faster than Mac's CPU inference.
 You get a dedicated workstation and real CUDA inference speed.
 Worth the jump.

-NOT for You: If you only run 13B models, the RTX 5060 Ti saves you money.
-If you need 70B as your primary use case, stretch to the RTX 5080 or higher.
-If you're AMD-locked (no CUDA support), ignore this entirely.
+NOT for You: If you only run 8B models, the RTX 5060 Ti saves money.
+If you need 70B as your primary use case, the RTX 4090 used (24GB) is the better single-card pick.
+If you're AMD-locked (no CUDA support), see our AMD ROCm guide.

 Build Context: PSU, Cooling, CPU Pairing